-ARTICLE 31 - MERP (MEDICAL EXPENSE REIMBURSEMENT PROGRAM)
+ARTICLE 30 - MERP (MEDICAL EXPENSE REIMBURSEMENT PROGRAM)

-- 31.1 The City shall allow bargaining unit members to participate in the Washington State Council of Firefighters M.E.R.P.
+- 30.1 The City shall allow bargaining unit members to participate in the Washington State Council of Firefighters M.E.R.P.
 (Medical Expense Reimbursement Program).
-By acting as a payroll agent, the City shall withdraw the contribution amount (on a pre-tax basis) from each bargaining unit member's salary, and forward the monies to the WSCFF Employee Benefit Trust.
+By acting as a payroll agent, the City shall withdraw the contribution amount (on a pre-tax basis) from each bargaining unit member's salary and forward the monies to the WSCFF Employee Benefit Trust.
 The Union will provide the assistance of the Treasurer from IAFF Local 1604, if needed, and requested by the City to assist with setup and troubleshooting.
 The only obligation of the City shall be to perform payroll deduction during the term of the contract.
-The City shall have no legal obligation(s) to MERP. - 31.2 The contribution rate shall be deducted from the employee's paycheck on a pretax basis at the rate of \$75.00 dollars a month.
-The Union shall have the option to adjust the contribution rate annually. - 31.3 These contributions shall be included as salary for the purpose of calculating retirement benefits, to the extent authorized by the Department of Retirement Systems (DRS).
-M.E.R.P. contributions will be withdrawn in the paycheck opposite of which Union dues are withdrawn. - 31.4 The City will cooperate with the WSCFF Employee Benefit Trust, and the Treasurer from IAFF Local 1604 in allowing a payroll audit to ascertain if the proper amount of contributions have been made if necessary. - 31.5 Should this MERP be classified in such a way that any pre-tax contributions count towards the Affordable Care Act excise tax threshold the City and the Union agree the program will no longer be offered on a pre-tax basis after December 31, 2017.
+The City shall have no legal obligation(s) to MERP. - 30.2 The current contribution rate shall be deducted from the employee's paycheck on a pre-tax basis at the rate of \$100.00 dollars a month.
+The Union shall have the option to adjust the contribution rate annually by submitting a request to change the contribution rate to Human Resources by November 1 in the year prior to the change. - 30.3 These contributions shall be included as salary for the purpose of calculating retirement benefits, to the extent authorized by the Department of Retirement Systems (DRS).
+M.E.R.P. contributions will be withdrawn in the paycheck opposite of which Union dues are withdrawn.

+30.4 The City will cooperate with the WSCFF Employee Benefit Trust, and the Treasurer from IAFF COLLECTIVE BARGAINING AGREEMENT 23 City of Bellevue and IAFF Local #1604 Fire Prevention Officers / Jan.
+1, 2019 - Dec.
+31, 2021 Local 1604 in allowing a payroll audit to ascertain if the proper amount of contributions have been made if necessary.

+30.5 Should this MERP be classified in such a way that any pre-tax contributions count towards the Affordable Care Act excise tax threshold the City and the Union agree the program will no longer be offered on a pre-tax basis after December 31st of the year preceding the implementation of the excise tax threshold.

-ARTICLE 32 - STATE INDUSTRIAL INSURANCE
+ARTICLE 31 - STATE INDUSTRIAL INSURANCE